 Learnability of a class of languages in a certain paradigm greatly depends on the representation chosen for the language.
 For instance, regular languages are efficiently learnable (both in the paradigm of identification in the limit using polynomial time and data, and in the query learning paradigm using membership and equivalence queries) when represented as DFAs but not when represented as NFAs.
 While we are interested in SFAs as the representations, there are various types of SFAs (with the same expressive power), and the learnabilty results for them may vary.

 The literature on SFAs has mainly focused on a special type of SFA, termed \emph{normalized}, in which there is at most one transition between every pair of states.
 This minimization of the number of transitions comes at the cost of obtaining more complex predicates.
-We consider also another special type of SFAs, that we term a \emph{neat SFAs}, which by contrast, allows several transitions between the same pair of states, but restricts the predicates to be \emph{basic}, as formally defined in \autoref{sec:bool-alge}.
+We consider, in addition to normalized SFAs, another special type of SFAs that we term \emph{neat SFAs}, which by contrast, allows several transitions between the same pair of states, but restricts the predicates to be \emph{basic}, as formally defined in \autoref{sec:bool-alge}.